layout image

 Background

-The Graseby Syringe Driver has been in common use for many years where subcutaneous infusion of medications for palliative patients, particularly in the community, is required.
-Its popularity relates to its ease of use for practitioners, portability, and relatively low cost in comparison with other available infusion devices.
-In addition, the consumables for the GSD, such as extension tubing and syringes, are standard and low cost.
+The Graseby Syringe Driver was in common use for many years where subcutaneous infusion of medications for palliative patients, particularly in the community, was required.
+Its popularity related to its ease of use for practitioners, portability, and relatively low cost in comparison with other available infusion devices.
+In addition, consumables such as extension tubing and syringes, were standard and low cost.
+It was withdrawn from sale after a number of serious medication errors related to user error/confusion, especially in the context of the different Graseby models.

 Interesting article on the history of the syringe driver: